With Season Thirty-Seven, Chris Chibnall will

 However, each episode will now be 50 minutes long (as opposed to the

-previous standard length of 45 minutes).
-Furthermore, the season
+previous standard length of 45 minutes), with the exception of the

 The only director confirmed so far is:

 - Jamie Childs (Block One), who has previously directed episodes of